What is Lattice Energy?

 Smaller atoms feature smaller interatomic distances in the ionic lattice and stronger binding forces.
 Therefore, the smaller the size of the constituent ions, the greater the lattice energy of the ionic solid.

+Therefore, the value of ΔHf is equal to the sum of all of the energies listed above.
 To learn more about lattice enthalpy and lattice energy, register with BYJU’S and download the mobile application on your smartphone.